 Your provider may give you exercises to stretch and strengthen the muscles and tendon.

 - Range of motion exercises will help you regain movement in all directions.

 - Do exercises gently.
 Do not over-stretch, which can injure your Achilles tendon.

 - Strengthening exercises will help prevent tendonitis from coming back.

-If your symptoms do not improve with self-care in 2 weeks, see your health care provider.
+If your symptoms do not improve with self-care in 2 weeks, see your provider.
 If your injury does not heal with self-care, you may need to see a physical therapist.